 (i) The deponent has already been deposed in the case; or

-(ii) the party seeks to take the deposition of a nonparty before the time specified in subsection (b) of K.S.A.
-60-216, and amendments thereto, unless the party certifies in the notice, with supporting facts, that the deponent is expected to leave Kansas and be unavailable for examination in Kansas after that time; or
+(ii) the party seeks to take the deposition of a nonparty before the time specified in K.S.A.
+60-216(b), and amendments thereto, unless the party certifies in the notice, with supporting facts, that the deponent is expected to leave Kansas and be unavailable for examination in Kansas after that time; or

 (B) if the deponent is confined in prison.

-(b) (1) A party who wants to depose a person by oral questions must give reasonable written notice to every other party.
+(b) Notice of the deposition; other formal requirements.
+(1) Notice in general.
+A party who wants to depose a person by oral questions must give reasonable written notice to every other party.
 The notice must state the time and place of the deposition and, if known, the deponent's name and address.
 If the name is unknown, the notice must provide a general description sufficient to identify the person or the particular class or group to which the person belongs.

-(2) If a subpoena duces tecum is to be served on the deponent, the materials designated for production, as set out in the subpoena, must be listed in the notice or in an attachment.
+(2) Producing documents.
+If a subpoena duces tecum is to be served on the deponent, the materials designated for production, as set out in the subpoena, must be listed in the notice or in an attachment.
 The notice to a party deponent may be accompanied by a request under K.S.A.
 60-234, and amendments thereto, to produce documents and tangible things at the deposition.

-(3) (A) The parties may stipulate or the court may order that the testimony at a deposition be recorded by other than stenographic means.
+(3) Method of recording.
+(A) Method stated in a stipulation or order.
+The parties may stipulate or the court may order that the testimony at a deposition be recorded by other than stenographic means.
 A party may arrange to have a stenographic record made at the party's own expense.

-(B) With prior notice to the deponent and other parties, any party may record on videotape, or a comparable medium, any deposition that is to be recorded stenographically.
+(B) Additional method.
+With prior notice to the deponent and other parties, any party may record on videotape, or a comparable medium, any deposition that is to be recorded stenographically.
 That party bears the expense of the additional record or transcript unless the court orders otherwise.

-(4) The parties may stipulate, or the court may on motion order, that a deposition be taken by telephone or other remote means.
-For the purposes of this section and subsection (c) of K.S.A.
-60-226, subsection (a) of K.S.A.
-60-228, subsections (a)(1) and (b)(1) of K.S.A.
-60-237 and subsection (a)(2) of K.S.A.
-60-245, and amendments thereto, the deposition takes place where the deponent answers the questions.
+By remote means.
+The parties may stipulate, or the court may on motion order, that a deposition be taken by telephone or other remote means.
+For the purposes of this section and K.S.A.
+60-226(c), K.S.A.
+60-228(a), K.S.A.
+60-237(a)(1) and (b)(1) and K.S.A.
+60-245(a)(2), and amendments thereto, the deposition takes place where the deponent answers the questions.

-(5) (A) Unless the parties stipulate otherwise a deposition must be conducted before an officer appointed or designated under K.S.A.
+(5) Officer's duties.
+(A) Before the deposition.
+Unless the parties stipulate otherwise a deposition must be conducted before an officer appointed or designated under K.S.A.
 60-228, and amendments thereto.
 The officer must begin the deposition with an on-the-record statement that includes:

 (i) The officer's name and business address;